Skip to content

 Rehab

 30 days inpatient. $15–40k.
 Your boss notices.
-Your insurance asks questions.
-You don't need that, and at this point you can't afford it.
+Your girlfriend finds out the slow way.
+You don't need that.
+And at this point you can't afford it.

 AA